LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="SmartLoginPing-get-">Smart Login Ping (GET)</h4>
- This API is used to check if the Smart Login link has been clicked or not [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/smart-login/smart-login-ping)
+ This API is used to check if the Smart Login link has been clicked or not

 ```java